rahuljain5/Coding-competition-impulse17-/README.md

-# Coding-competition-impulse17-
+# The Stark Coders -Round1: Programming Trivia on Java, C and C++
-Coding competition from IMPULSE17 at TOCE,bangalore
+For a Coding competition at IMPULSE'17 at The Oxford College of Engineering, Bangalore